top of page

 In order to be successful in AP Physics, you really have to be able to use the metric system flawlessly.
 You need to be able to look at a unit like 560 Terahertz and know that you'll need to enter it into your calculator as 560 E12 Hz.
 For the purposes of calculating values, no one will know that you didn't enter it as the perfect scientific notation of 5.6 E14 Hz, but you have to know what tera means.

-I know that you live straddling the metric/english divide because in the US, we haven't just gone metric already, holding onto the length of a king's feet as a unit of measure and dividing things into 12ths, 8ths, 16ths and 32nds, for example.
+I know that you live straddling the metric/english divide because in the US, we haven't just gone metric already, holding onto the length of a king's foot as a unit of measure and dividing things into 12ths, 8ths, 16ths and 32nds, for example.
 So, I beg of you, step into the metric system with me and learn to use it exclusively.

 Perhaps you'll find it useful to know that a meter is about a yard, a liter is about a quart, and a kilogram is about $80 worth of Godiva chocolate.